timothyvillaraza/CurrencyExchangeDemo/README.md

 This application utilizes the following third-party API for fetching exchange rate data:
 [Currency Exchange API](https://github.com/fawazahmed0/exchange-api)

-### **Important Note**
+### **Important Notes**
+1. **Initial Request Performance**:
-The first request to fetch exchange rates may take longer to complete.
-Subsequent requests are significantly faster.
+   - The first request to fetch exchange rates may take longer to complete.
+   - Subsequent requests will be significantly faster.
 This behavior is expected and does not indicate an issue.

+2. **Date Range Limitation**:
+   - The third-party Currency Exchange API supports only a limited date range of slightly less than one year.
+   - Requests outside this range will display an error message: **"Failed to fetch rates."**

 ---